inpsyde/google-tag-manager/README.md

 * Behat Docs: http://docs.behat.org/en/latest/guides.html
 * Wordhat: https://wordhat.info/

-We're currently using [Wordhat](https://wordhat.info/) to run WordPress with Behat.

 To run Behat locally you need a running Selenium-Server.
 This package provides the [vvo/selenium-standalone](https://github.com/vvo/selenium-standalone) as `devDependency` via NPM.
 You can simple run `npm install` and start the `selenium`-task to have a running Selenium-Server.

-For local testing you can use a `behat.local.yml` by copying the existing `behat.yml` and changing the missing `base_url` and `path`.
+For local testing you can use a `behat.local.yml` by copying the existing `behat.yml`.
+To run Behat locally you've to change the `Behat\MinkExtension.base_url` and `PaulGibbs\WordpressBehatExtension.path` to match your local setup.

-When Selenium is running, just go to your CLI and type in following:

-*[!]
-Note:* Behat is testing WordPress currently as default installation with language "english".

 ```bash
 vendor/bin/behat --config behat.local.yml
 ```

+*[!]
+Note:* Behat is testing WordPress currently as default installation with language "english".

 ## License